jbuc/surveytaker/readme.md

     - a date input was made like this ::(mm/dd/yyyy)
     - a date range input was made like this ::(02/12/2014-mm/dd/yyyy)

-- different imputs was made like this?
+- different input types were made like this?
     - number keyboards ::(#)
     - email keyboards ::(@)
     - url keyboards ::(www)
     - password masking ::(*)

-- selects were made like this ::(-)
+- a select was made like this ::(-)
     : option 1 [value]
     : option 2 [value]
     :: option 3 default [value]

-- radio groups were made like this? ::(o)
+- a radio group was made like this? ::(o)
     : option 1 [value]
     : option 2 [value]
     :: option 3 default [value]

-- checkbox groups was made like this? ::([])
+- a checkbox group was made like this? ::([])
     : option 1 [value]
     : option 2 [value]
     :: option 3 default [value]

-- buttons were made like this {Send your form!}("post/url.html")
+- a button was made like this {Send your form!}("post/url.html")
+    - or like this? {Send your form!}(submit)
     - or like this? {Send your form!}{id}

+### I don't know.

+I think it would be pretty cool.
+In fact, if we could partner it with integrations like [IFTTT](ifttt.com) I think it could be really useful.